SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Details of

-where the dual function now is $\rho(s_0, a_{0:T})$ and is a function on $\Scal\times \Acal^{T+1}$ and $\eta\geq 0$ is used to balance potential bias and variance.
-It is straightforward to generalize Theorem~\ref{thm:gradient_estimator} to multi-step setting.
-Therefore, the Algorithm~\ref{alg:primal_dual_control} can be adapted by switching to the multi-step gradient estimators.
-When extending to eligibility-trace, the objective can be obtained in the same vein as in next section.
+where the dual function now is $\rho(s_0, a_{0:k-1})$, a function on $\Scal\times \Acal^k$, and $\eta\geq 0$ is again a parameter used to balance between bias and variance.
+It is straightforward to generalize Theorem~\ref{thm:gradient_estimator} to the multi-step setting, and to adapt \algabb\ accordingly,